theonjs/theon/README.md

 - HTTP client agnostic: use `request`, `superagent`, `jQuery` or any other via adapters
 - Dependency free
 - Designed for testability (via interceptor middleware)
-- Lightweight: 18KB (~6KB gzipped)
+- Lightweight: 26KB (~7KB gzipped)
 - Runs in browsers and node.js

 ## Benefits

-- Write APIs in a simple but powerful way
+- Write APIs in a declarative and powerful way
 - Easily create domain-specific fluent APIs
 - Create API clients that are simple and easy to maintain
 - Decouple and underline HTTP interface details from API consumers